- Line 1

 - Gwangmyeong Traditional Market

 Seoul Subway Line 7 spans a wide area extending from Dobongsan Mountain through the south and southwestern parts of Seoul to Gwangmyeong, Gyeonggi-do and Incheon.
-As it covers many different districts in and around Seoul, Line 7 offers a very dynamic trip.
 Travelers can experience the lively energy of traditional markets and modern shopping streets, as well as the mystical ambience of a well-equipped cave.
 People are also invited to enjoy exceptional facilities standing in harmony with the Hangang River, or take a stroll through an urban forest.
-A trip along Line 7 will make you feel as if time is literally flying by.

-- 【 Photo: Dream Forest Visitors Center 】
+- 【 Photo: Dream Forest Moon Reflecting Pond (Credit: Dream Forest) 】

 Hagye Station, Exit 5, approx. 15-min by bus (No. 100)

 Dream Forest is a huge park that covers six districts in Seoul from Gangbuk-gu to Dobong-gu.
-The park offers beautiful scenery all year round with cherry blossoms in spring, traditional landscape of Wolyeongji Pond and Wolgwangpokpo Falls in summer, fall foliage of maple tree forest in autumn, and view of snow-covered mountains from the observatory in winter.
 A detailed map of the park is available in Korean, English, Japanese, and Chinese near the Visitors Center.
 Visitors can stop by the center in advance to plan their course around the park.

 Children’s Grand Park